 AGU Hydrology Days Award

 Dr. Soroosh Sorooshian

-Distinguished Professor, Departments of Civil and Environmental Engineering and Earth System Science, Director, Center for Hydrometeorology and Remote Sensing (CHRS), The Henry Samueli School of Engineering, University of California, Irvine
+Distinguished Professor, Dept of Civil and Environmental Engineering and Earth System Science, Director, Center for Hydrometeorology and Remote Sensing (CHRS), The Henry Samueli School of Engineering, University of California, Irvine

 Sorooshian is a Distinguished Professor of Civil and Environmental Engineering and Earth System Science Departments and Director of the Center for Hydrometeorology & Remote Sensing (CHRS) at University of California Irvine.
 His area of expertise includes the interface of global hydrologic cycle, and climate system.
 He is a member of the U.S. National Academy of Engineering (NAE), the International Academy of Astronautics (IAA), and the World Academy of Sciences (TWAS); Fellow, American Geophysical Union (AGU), Fellow, American Meteorological Society (AMS), and Fellow, American Association for the Advancement of Science (AAAS).